deepanshs/mrsimulator/docs/index.rst

 The ``mrsimulator`` package offers the following

-- **Fast simulation** of one/two-dimensional solid-state NMR spectra.
-See our :ref:`benchmark` results.
+- **Fast simulation** of one and two-dimensional solid-state NMR spectra.

 - Simulation of **coupled and uncoupled spin system**
     - for spin :math:`I=\frac{1}{2}`, and quadrupole :math:`I \ge \frac{1}{2}` nuclei